Ang Tanging Ina

-Ang Tanging Ina (lit. 'the only mother') is a 2002 Filipino comedy film, starring Ai-Ai delas Alas and Eugene Domingo.
-The movie was the highest grossing Filipino film until it was surpassed by Sukob in 2006.
+Ang Tanging Ina (lit. 'the only mother') is a 2003 Filipino comedy film directed by Wenn V. Deramas and starring Ai-Ai delas Alas and Eugene Domingo.
+It was the highest grossing Filipino film until it was surpassed by Sukob in 2006.
 Each film was produced or co-produced by Star Cinema.

 The film's success spawned a television series of the same name and three sequels entitled Ang Tanging Ina N'yong Lahat, Ang Tanging Ina Mo (Last na 'To!), and Enteng ng Ina Mo.

 The film references the story of a widowed mother who has 12 kids.
 And the social sacrifices of parenthood in a comedic and dramatic manner.

 Plot

-Ina Montecillo (Ai-Ai delas Alas) meets Tony (Edu Manzano), whom she considers "the man of her dreams".
-They both have four children, but Tony dies shortly after falling from a stool.
-Trying to find a replacement father for her children, she meets Alfredo (Tonton Gutierrez), and they have four more children.
-Alfredo dies after falling from a pedestrian overpass while fleeing with a crowd from a cinema due to false alarms shouted by an intoxicated patron, and Ina meets Kiko (Jestoni Alarcon), who fathers her other four children.
-On their wedding day, Kiko gets electrocuted and Ina decides to stop finding another husband.

-One morning, Ina wakes up finding her children Juan (Marvin Agustin), Tudis (Nikki Valdez), Tri (Carlo Aquino), Por (Heart Evangelista), Pip (Alwyn Uytingco), Six (Marc Acueza), Seven (Shaina Magdayao), Cate (Serena Dalrymple), Shammy (Jiro Manio), Ten-Ten (Yuuki Kadooka), Connie and Sweet either troubled, problematic, panicking, fighting, or confused.
-Later on, she finds out that her family might go poor, and so works several jobs from construction to selling bootleg DVDs just to make ends meet.
+Ina has four children with each of her three husbands: Tony (who dies after falling from a stool), Alfredo (who dies after falling in a cinema), and Kiko (who is electrocuted at their wedding reception).
+After Kiko's death, Ina decides not to remarry.